 - 1. Proof of Insurance As a requirement for participation in all sports, student athletes should provide proof of health insurance. - 2.
 Physicals All athletes must have a yearly physical examination by a licensed medical practitioner.
 Physical Verification forms are provided through the athletic department. - 3.
-Athletic Fees Athletes will be charged a one-time \$150.00 non-refundable fee to participate in any BIIF sport.
-This will be collected before the student may participate in preseason practices.
+Athletic Fees Athletes will be charged a \$200 non-refundable fee to participate in any BIIF sport.
+This fee will be charged to your account and must be paid before the student may participate in preseason practices.

-Practice Policy
+Grade Policy